rosswd/fallout-term/README.md

 This version is written in jQuery and will run in any web browser.
 It's a work in progress and is not finished yet.

+## Markup
+I use classes for CSS, where possible, and add ids only for working with Javascript.
+These ids generally take this type of form `js-topic-type`, for example, let's say I have a div(type) which will contain results(topic) then my id would be `js-results-div`.